How does this medication work? What will it do for me?

 Bacterial resistance: Misuse of an antibiotic such as spiramycin may lead to the growth of resistant bacteria that will not be killed by the antibiotic.
 If this happens, the antibiotic may not work for you in the future.
 Although you may begin to feel better when you first start taking azithromycin, you need to continue taking the medication exactly as directed by your doctor to finish ridding your body of the infection and to prevent resistant bacteria from taking hold.
 Do not take spiramycin or other antibiotics to treat a viral infection such as the common cold; antibiotics do not kill viruses, and using them to treat viral infections can lead to the growth of resistant bacteria.

 Liver function: If you have reduced liver function or liver disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: This medication passes into breast milk.
-If you are a breast-feeding mother and are taking spiramycin, it may affect your baby.
+If you are breast-feeding and are taking spiramycin, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.